María Brito is a Latin-American Artist from the Venezuelan diaspora, a nature lover, and activist.

 María Brito moved to the US in 2001.
 She loves hiking and photographing nature.

-Her artwork is developed at her studio in Loudoun County, and has been exhibited in the DC-MD-VA area.
-It has been displayed in Franklin Park Arts Center, BlackRock Center for the Arts, Delaplaine Arts Center, Prince George’s Publick Playhouse for the Performing Arts, Annmarie Arts Center, The Phillips Collection, McLean Project for the Arts, Baltimore House of Culture, La Cosecha Marketplace exhibition Balcon, Loudoun Government Center, Loudoun Visitor Center, Loudoun County Libraries, and Galleries (Reston, Del Ray Artisans, Falls Church Arts, Touchstone, Art Impact International).
+Her work is developed in Loudoun County, and has been exhibited in the DC-MD-VA area at: Franklin Park Arts Center, BlackRock Center for the Arts, Delaplaine Arts Center, Chesapeake Arts Center, Prince George’s Publick Playhouse, Annmarie Arts Center, Barns of Rose Hill Arts Center, The Phillips Collection, McLean Project for the Arts, Nuestras Raices House of Culture, La Cosecha Marketplace, Loudoun Government Center, Loudoun County libraries, and Galleries (Reston, Del Ray Artisans, Falls Church Arts, Touchstone, Art Impact International).

-Additionally, she has been interviewed by Canvas Rebel Magazine, Loudoun County Magazine, Voice of America TV, Prince George Community TV, Mujer del Sur Magazine, and for Art Memorial Project.
+She has been interviewed by DC News Now, Canvas Rebel Magazine, Loudoun County Magazine, Voice of America TV, Prince George Community TV, Mujer del Sur Magazine, and Art Memorial Project.
+She has had references about her work in East City Art, Falls Church News-Press, Arts Prince George Parks digital media, Visit Loudoun magazine.

 CONTACT: mabvisualartist@gmail.com